cs3216/cs3216.github.io/coursework/mobile/index.md

 the mobile web, HTML5 and CSS3 have been loaded with many new features.
 These features include animations, 3D transformations, visual effects and events which can reproduce the native look and feel when used in parallel.
-To do so however, is time-consuming and a sizeable project on its own.
-Fortunately, others have done the dirty work and open-sourced frameworks and libraries you can use to easily recreate the native experience.
+To do so, however, is time-consuming and is a sizable project on its own.
+Fortunately, others have done the dirty work, and there are many open-sourced frameworks and libraries you can use to easily recreate the native experience.